scott-weeden/websharpstudios.github.io/en-US/downloads/mac-dl.md

 #### 1. Install XQuartz

-Without [XQuartz](http://xquartz.macosforge.org), FontForge will open a Dock icon but not load any further.
+Without [XQuartz](http://xquartz.macosforge.org), websharpstudios will open a Dock icon but not load any further.

 Open Finder and look in your `/Applications/Utilities/` folder for the `XQuartz` app.